Back to the Computer Zoo

-From what I can find, the primary design focus seems to have been pushing the price down.
-A lot of contemporary PC components are used, e.g. regular VGA for the screen, USB for keyboard and mouse, PCI extension slots, "regular" PC133 RAM, IDE drives instead of SCSI, et cetera.
+From what I can find, the primary design focus of the Sun Blade seems to have been pushing the price down.
+A lot of contemporary PC components are used, e.g. regular VGA for the screen, USB for keyboard and mouse, PCI extension slots, "regular" PC133 RAM, ATX power supply, IDE drives instead of SCSI, et cetera.

 Some of the original specs: